PySimpleGUI/DocsCleanup/cookbook.md

 ```

 If you really want to compress your 1-line of GUI code, you can directly access just the entered data by using this single-line-of-code solution.
-Dunno if it's the safest way to go, but it's certainly the most compact.
+Don't know if it's the safest way to go, but it's certainly the most compact.
 Single line GUIs are fun when you can get away with them.

 ```python
 import PySimpleGUI as sg